Explore a Career in Internal Medicine | RUSM Skip to main content

 In 2021, RUSM had a first-time residency attainment rate of 92 percent for 2020-2021 graduates, a match percentage rate comparable with the overall match rate (93 percent) for medical schools in the United States.
 In recent years, RUSM MD’s have matched with hundreds of internal medicine residencies at hospitals across the United States.
 These hospitals include Ascension Providence Hospital in Michigan; the Cleveland Clinic Florida; Kern Medical Center in California; and Mount Sinai Beth Israel in New York.

-Meet an Internal Medicine Hospitalist
+Internal Medicine Residency and Hospitalist Practice

 Melissa Woo